 Advantages of Using Consecutive Interpretation

-Any type of interpretation services is important because it enables speaking different languages to understand one another.
+Any type of interpretation service is important because it enables speaking different languages to understand one another.
 The setup is more personal and intimate because the consecutive interpreter normally stays next to the speaker.
 Each form has its own advantages, disadvantages, and fits different needs.

-Consecutive interpretation for example, has its set of advantages, such as:
+Consecutive interpretation, for example, has its set of advantages, such as:

 - The delivery of the interpretation is more emotional and fluent.
 The consecutive interpreter has more time to prepare for the nuances of the language and to choose the words carefully.

-- The service does not need audio, electronic and technical equipment, as well as soundproof interpreters’ booths.
+- The service does not need audio, electronic, and technical equipment, as well as soundproof interpreters’ booths.

 - The quality of the translation is better because the interpreter has more time to prepare, which helps in choosing the tone of the message and the right words in the target language.